Platonymous/Stardew-Valley-Mods/README.md

 # 12. Ring of Fire
 Adds the Ring of Fire to Marlon's shop that let's you channel your lifeforce into a firestorm.

+# 13. Swim Suit / Swim (Almost) Anywhere
+Allows you to swim in the river, lake and ocean.

 All Downloads: [Nexus Mods](http://www.nexusmods.com/stardewvalley/users/42440425/?tb=mods&pUp=1) or via ModDrop : [Download](https://www.moddrop.com/)